LinhQuach13/my-data-science-notes/README.md

 # Parallel Universe (Github website)

-Looking at switch/branches/tags list you can see all the different branches listed and they are all active at the same time = Parallel Universe
+- Looking at switch/branches/tags list you can see all the different branches listed and they are all active at the same time = Parallel Universe

    - people use older versions still and so older versions are still maintained.

-          -example: Companies may still use older versions b/c the newer versions need approval for security reasons before they can switch to the newer version.
+         - example: Companies may still use older versions b/c the newer versions need approval for security reasons before they can switch to the newer version.

      # Working in Command line